MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 * When exporting images from [!INCLUDE[prod_short](../includes/prod_short.md)] to Shopify, the new images are added to Shopify, keeping old images intact.
 If an image is updated in [!INCLUDE[prod_short](../includes/prod_short.md)], you'll need to delete old images in Shopify Admin.
 * Images that are exported to Shopify and don't comply with requirements defined by Shopify, won't be imported.
 For more information, see [Product Media Types on help.shopify.com](https://help.shopify.com/en/manual/products/product-media/product-media-types#images)

-## Sync Prices with Shopify
+## Sync prices with Shopify

-Prices can be exported for synchronized items in the following ways:
+Prices can be exported for synchronized items in the ways described below.

 ### Sync prices from the Shopify products window